 Long-term interest rates are determined by market forces.
 These interest rates are based on the market’s expectations of future inflation.
 For example, short-term rates that are set too low could lead to higher future inflation expectations and rising long-term interest rates.
 There are therefore scenarios where short-term interest rates may be falling and long-term interest rates will be rising if the market thinks that short-term rates are set too low.

 A yield curve is created by plotting interest rates—or bond yields—across various maturities.
-For example, a yield curve may consist of a 1-month, 3-month, 6-month, 9-month, 1-year, 3-year, 5-year, 10-year, 20-year, and 30-year bond yields at a given point in time.
-The slope and shape of the yield curve tells investors something about the state of the market at a given point in time—including information that could be of predictive value.
+For example, a yield curve may consist of one-month, three-month, six-month, nine-month, one-year, three-year, five-year, 10-year, 20-year, and 30-year bond yields at a given point in time.
+The slope and shape of the yield curve tell investors something about the state of the market at a given point in time—including information that could be of predictive value.